reogac/phorg/README.md

                             file name can reveal the photo taken time -o, --overwrite       overwriting existing files
       -m MONTHS, --months MONTHS
-                            a string of namesseparated by commas that be used as month directories,or 'system' (default) for using
+                            a string of names separated by commas that be used as month directories,or 'system' (default) for using
                             system month names,or 'number' for using month number as names,